thegoose20/gender-bias/README.md

 **Step 14:** Run the code in the `Word_Embeddings` Jupyter Notebook (in the `final_models/word_embeddings` directory).

 Now you're ready to start running the text classifiers in the `final_models` directory!
+For guidance, see the `ApplyTrainedModels` Jupyter Notebook in that directory.

 When you're done, shut down your virtual environment by entering the following in the command line:
 ```